Agudin, Catalina (University of Bern)

 Mr. Carrillo Morell is a PhD. candidate at the University of Zurich, where he completed a Master Degree in Art History and Hispanic Studies, and holds a degree in Art History at the University of Havana.
 He is currently assistant and teaching fellow for the Department of Spanish Literature at the Romanisches Seminar, and ordinary member of its Doctoral Program “Methods and Perspectives”.
 As a former research assistant in the project "Modernity and the Landscape in Latin America", sponsored by the Swiss National Found (SNF), he started his doctoral research “Archi-Landscapes in Landed Architecture.
 Towards an Environmental Aesthetic of Modern Mexico City", which explores the states of tension in the architectural process of “place-making” in mid-twentieth-century Mexico City.
 He is co-author of the book Beyond Tradition, Beyond Invention: Cosmic Technologies and Creativity in Contemporary Afro-Cuban Religion (2015), and co-editor of Natura: Environmental Aesthetics after Landscape (2018).

-Correa, Olga (Global Studies, University of Geneva)
+Correa, Olga (University of Geneva)

 Mrs. Correa’s research deals with Latin American migrant work in the Swiss market.